motns/configstore/README.md

 **plain text form** in the `configstore.json` file.
 This allows us to keep the internals mostly the same, while sacrificing security.

-> PLEASE NOTE that this mode is NOT suitable for production use, since anyone who has access to the `configstore.json` file will be able to decrypt the secrets stored within it.
+> WARNING: This mode is NOT suitable for production use, since anyone who has access to the `configstore.json` file will be able to decrypt the secrets stored within it!

 ## Development